ppy/osu-wiki/wiki/Tournaments/3TWC/1/en.md

 ## Organisation

-The 3 Digit World Cup is run by various community members.
+The 3 Digit Taiko World Cup is run by various community members.

 | Position | Member(s) |
 | :-- | :-- |